U.N. Expert Clarifies Statistic On U.S. Detention Of Migrant Children

 In the U.S., children who arrive at the border unaccompanied are placed in the custody of the Department of Health and Human Services, through its Unaccompanied Alien Children program and the Office of Refugee Resettlement.

-HHS says that over the 2019 financial year, approximately 69,550 unaccompanied children have been referred to the UAC program.
+HHS says that over the 2019 financial year, approximately 69,550 unaccompanied children were referred to the UAC program.
 In its most recent news release about the number of minors in its care, the agency adds that since 2012, "this number has jumped dramatically."

 HHS currently has approximately 3,900 children in its custody through the UAC program, the agency says in an email to NPR.